-One of the most important jobs of the Danish Gambling Authority is to ensure a fair gambling market in Denmark and to protect vulnerable groups from the potential harmful effects of gambling.
+One of the most important jobs of the Danish Gambling Authority is to ensure a fair gambling market in Denmark and to protect vulnerable groups from the potentially harmful effects of gambling.

 Most Danes associate games and gambling with entertainment and having a good time, but the latest study of problem gambling in Denmark shows that gambling has developed into problem gambling to about 10,000 Danes.

 Compulsive gambling defined

-Frequently repeated episodes of gambling that dominate the individual’s life at the expense of social, vocational and family values and commitments.
+Frequently repeated episodes of gambling that dominate the individual’s life at the expense of social, work-related, and family values and commitments.
 (Source: The National Board of Health)

 If you – or someone you know – gamble too much, you can use the Danish Gambling Authority’s register of self-excluded persons (ROFUS).

-There are nine free treatment options in Denmark.
+There are eight free treatment options in Denmark.

 Get the MitSpil (“MyGame”) app